dalenewman/Transformalize/README.md

 info  | NorthWind | Order Details | Ending 00:00:00.1715532
 </pre>

-Now *Order Details* is written to a SQLite database instead of the console.
-This frees up the console to display logging.
+Now *Order Details* is written to SQLite, which frees up the console to display logging.

 Initializing does three things: